coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

 A good abstraction keeps the information of _what_ it does, but hides the information of _how_ it does it.
 An example of such a good abstraction is `quicksort(input)`.

-An important conclusion that stems from this discussion is that SRP is _not_ about naively distributing the code in many small functions, it is about finding the abstractions hidden in your code and using the appropriate mechanisms (classes, functions, modules) in order to represent them.
+An important conclusion that stems from this discussion is that SRP is _not_ about naively distributing the code in many small functions.
+It is about finding the abstractions hidden in your code and using the appropriate mechanisms (classes, functions, modules) in order to represent them.

-One reason why we still see a lot of large classes and functions is that writting good abstractions can be very hard.
+One reason why we still see a lot of large classes and functions is that writing good abstractions can be very hard.
 Sometimes, there is not even a word that exists to describe the concept that you are trying to express.
-For instance, in the seminal book [Design Patterns](https://www.goodreads.com/book/show/85009.Design_Patterns), we can read
+For instance, in the seminal book [Design Patterns](https://www.goodreads.com/book/show/85009.Design_Patterns), we can read:

 > The purpose of this book is to record experience in designing object-oriented software as design patterns.
 Each design pattern systematically names, explains, and evaluates an important and recurring design in object-oriented systems.

 In other words, arguably one of the most important contributions of the [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns) is to have _named_ typical abstractions that software engineers were using.
-Hence, thanks to them, we can now discuss more easily about these patterns and label their usage in our code so other developers can understand our intent in a blink.
+Hence, thanks to them, we can now discuss these patterns and label their usage in our code more easily, so other developers can understand our intent in a blink.

 ## Abstractions show when to be DRY

 The DRY principle states that we should not repeat ourselves.
-It is hard to overestimate the importance of this principle: we have all experienced many bugs created by forgetting to change one of the `N` copy-pasted pieces of code in a code base.
+It is hard to overestimate the importance of this principle; we have all experienced many bugs created by forgetting to change one of the `N` copy-pasted pieces of code in a code base.
 However, you might also have seen cases where the application of the principle seemed, to say the least, far-fetched...

-Consider a dockerfile written by a team responsible for the microservice `BasilService`,
+Consider a dockerfile written by a team responsible for the microservice `BasilService`:

 ```dockerfile
 RUN apt-get update \